autumn-order/eve_esi/CONTRIBUTING.md

 ## Errors

-We use 3 main error enums, `Error` & `ConfigError` located in `error.rs` for general runtime errors or configuration errors, `OAuthError` located in `oauth2/error.rs` for OAuth2 related errors.
+We use 3 main error enums located in the `error/` module: `Error` for general runtime errors, `ConfigError` for configuration errors, and `OAuthError` for OAuth2 related errors.

 ## Configuration